The 8 best solar battery chargers for your car, phone, boat, RV, and more!

 If you’re looking to keep your car topped up, you can simply place the solar panel on your dash and let the sunlight do its work.

 Bottom Line: Battery Tender’s Solar Charger is a bit more expensive than others on our list, but you get an integrated charge controller and blocking diode.
 Even though it’s larger than others on our list, with these nice additions you don’t have to worry about your car’s battery.
-It’s one of the safest, easiest chargers to use.Check Price on Amazon
+It’s one of the safest, easiest chargers to use.Learn More & Buy Now at Amazon

 The DuraVolt 20W Marine Solar Battery Charger tops our list for the best solar battery charger for boats.
 Solar panel manufacturer ITC Solar originally manufactured their DuraVolt solar panels to power high-tech buoys designed to monitor water quality in Tasman Bay in New Zealand.
 Realizing recreational boaters and other industries could benefit from these small, durable solar panels, they branded them as DuraVolt and now you can find them on Amazon.